 Consider a system with c cores and a program with r threads.

 Typically the OS will distribute the r threads evenly over the c cores.

-If c < r then c - r cores will sit idle.
+If r < c then c - r cores will sit idle.

-If c > r then a core may have more than on thread assigned.
+If r > c then a core may have more than one thread assigned.